FOUNDATIONS

 In 2019, the Austrian strategy for Bioeconomy completed the intentions for sustainability by explicitly considering essential social aspects: As converting our current economic system into a consumption-reduced circular economy affects all areas of daily life, a transformation across society as a whole is necessary.

-BIOECONOMY AUTRIA
+BIOECONOMY AUSTRIA

 A successful transformation process requires strong cooperation between businesses, science, society and politics.
 By introducing innovative technologies, existing processes can be modernized, shaping Austria’s economic development in a responsible way.
 “Bioeconomy Austria” aims to accelerate this development and, starting in the wood sector, to develop concrete measures to implement the strategy for Bioeconomy.